marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 One of the good practices when using Connections to resources is to look for sharing connections instead of creating them every time a new Function is executed.
 When many functions are running concurrently, a new connection is created for every running function.
 If you want to manage the connections so you can share them across functions, or if you want to use bindings to more than one container in the same function, and many other scenarios, there are a couple of options: Use a static client or use dependency injection in your function method to manage your own Cosmos DB client.

 So far we have used Bindings and Triggers for Cosmos DB, for this exercise the demo will be using an HttpTrigger, and we will be adding new items on demand on the `players` container.
-We will send a POST with the data for the new item instead of using the Queue Trigger.
+We will send a POST with the data for the new item.
 This is just to show a different approach and how to use the StartUp class as you would use it in ASP.Net Core applications.
 You want to use this approach instead of using bindings.

 In Out of process Azure Functions Dependency injection is simplified, compared to .NET class libraries.
 Rather than having to create a startup class to register services, you just have to call ConfigureServices on the host builder and use the extension methods on IServiceCollection to inject specific services.
 [Read more about here](https://docs.microsoft.com/azure/azure-functions/dotnet-isolated-process-guide#dependency-injection)